Foreign interventions by China

 The People's Republic of China has intervened in foreign countries on numerous occasions.
 Traditionally, official stances by China included a non-intervention approach, though as it became an emerging power, it has utilized intervention tactics.

 Characteristics

 In order to "maintain order" both domestically and abroad, China enacts both policies of non-interventionism and interventionism.
 Being the world's second largest aid donor, China uses economic policies to intervene internationally, providing developmental aid to over 100 countries, especially to nations sanctioned by Western governments.
-Both the Export-Import Bank of China and the China Development Bank lend more in volume to developing nations than all G7 nations combined and more than the World Bank.
+Combined, the Export-Import Bank of China and the China Development Bank lend more to developing nations than the World Bank.
 As China has grown, it has positioned itself to change international networks instead of remaining neutral and to protect its interests abroad, especially in the post–Cold War era.
 Chinese scholars have increasingly advocated for interventionist policies to protect Chinese interests in a globalized international community.